zk-org/zk-nvim/README.md

 ## API

-The functions in the API module give you maximum flexibility and provide only a thin Lua friendly layer around zk's API.
+The functions in the API module give you maximum flexibility and provide only a thin Lua friendly layer around `zk`'s LSP API.
-You can use it to write your own specialized functions for interacting with zk.
+You can use it to write your own specialized functions for interacting with `zk`.

 ```lua
 ---@param path? string path to explicitly specify the notebook